GircysRomualdas/learn-pub-sub-starter/README.md

-# Learn Pub/Sub Architecture in RabbitMQ
+# Learn Pub/Sub Architecture in RabbitMQ and Go

 Build large-scale asynchronous Pub/Sub architectures using RabbitMQ and Go.